Most of you are reading this from the comfort of your own home, a place - whether rented, owned or inherited - is the place you chose to live.

 At least the old grease ball couple is nice enough, though you have to remind yourself not to eat the wife's baked ziti.
 Years ago, you had two helpings before you noticed the raisins had legs.
 You overlooked the dirt under her nails, even the fart she ripped next to you, but the extra ingredients are another story.
-Sometime after eating your umpteenth plate of dried out Lasagna, and slurping the last bit of peach out of your cup of wine, you realize those flashing lights are not coming from the DJ booth, but from the tops of enough police cars to film a "Smokey & the Bandit" remake.
+Then, to add to the conondrum sometime after eating your umpteenth plate of dried out Lasagna, and slurping the last bit of peach out of your cup of wine, you realize those flashing lights are not coming from the DJ booth, but from the tops of enough police cars to film a "Smokey & the Bandit" remake.

-Well maybe not that many.
-You recognize a few cops from last year, when your neighbor had one beer too many and thought he was Mike Tyson in a whorehouse.
-He was in front of your house and using the philosophy, "if you can't eat it or fuck it, try and beat it up."
+Well maybe not that many, and you actually recognize a few cops from last year, when your neighbor had one beer too many and thought he was Mike Tyson in a whorehouse.
+Except, instead of a brothel he was in front of your house and using the philosophy, "if you can't eat it or fuck it, let's try and beat it up."

 You didn't inherit anything, pay dearly to live where you are, and will for another twenty or so years as that's how many payments you have left.
-If you don't want to be bothered with these people, you have to nail your doors shut and not come out except for special occasions until your social security check kicks in.
+So, if you don't want to be bothered with these people, you have to nail your doors shut and not come out except for special occasions, or until your social security check kicks in.

 Which brings me to my neighbors.
 To my left is Evan M. aka The Headless Horseman.
 Mid-thirties, textbook bug-out, who decided to cut his neighbors head off one day simply because she answered the door.
 He seat-belted her head in the car and took her noggin for a nice tranquil drive to unwind.
 I wonder when he stopped short did he put his arm out so her head wouldn't fall?
 Or how the hell did he explain himself to the cop who pulled him over for driving alone in the car pool lane?
 "No Officer, since the head used to be attached to an entire body, technically she counts as the second person in the car, so I CAN use the H.O.V. lane."